Firearms Instructor Course

 $115 Check payable to FPDRTC (Fresno Police Department Regional Training Center)

-Fees include registration, health fee, material fees (if applicable), parking fees (if course is on campus).
+Fees include registration, health fee, material fees (if applicable).
 Fees can vary per semester.
 Fees are subject to change.
 Fees are based on California resident.
 Contact the Academy for out-of-state fees.

 Location